nicksessa/bamazon/README.md

   });
 ```

-3. Create another Node app called `bamazonSupervisor.js`.
+3. The supervisor app is called `bamazonSupervisor.js`.
 Running this application will list a set of menu options:

    * View Product Sales by Department